LegatusNewt/The_Coal_Mine/README.md

 # The_Coal_Mine

+## Core Technologies Used

+- Server: .NET Core 8 w/ Entity Framework
+- DB: Postgis w/ Npgsql
+- Client: React w/ Mapbox-gl
+- Docker

+## Running the Code

+### Server
+In order to run the server all you should have to do is run docker-compose up app, this will also run the docker-compose up postgis command as a pre-requisite.

+The database migrations and seeding of data happens in automaitcally in code when in Development mode set in the appsettings.json.

+There are two controllers which handle the REST endpoints

+EmissionsController
+- GET emissions/data -> Returns all the data from the emissions table with WKT geometry
+- GET emissions/layer -> Returns all the data from emissions table as a Geojson Feature Collection

+CoverageController
+- GET coverages/data -> Same as above but for Coverages table
+- GET coverages/layer -> Same as above but for Coverages table
+- POST coveratges/data -> Takes in a CoveragePostBody ( Name, Description, Buffersize, Feature (as a geojson string)) and stores the coverage in the database Coverages table

 ## Mapping coding exercise

 The goal of this exercise is to plot the locations of each record in data.csv file on a map and save a coverage polygon.